 - politicized by leaders like: Rev. Cornell West, Rev. Jesse Jackson, Rev. Al Sharpton, Rev. Jeremiah Wright, Minister Louis Farrakhan,

-- and popularized by celebrity activists like: Beyoncé Knowles, Jay Z, Maya Angelou, Spike Lee, Kanye West, Jesse Williams, and DeRay Mckesson.
+- and popularized by celebrity activists like: Beyoncé Knowles, Jay Z, Spike Lee, Kanye West, Jesse Williams, and DeRay McKesson.

 Later in my 8th grade year, I saw the radical ideas of James Cone move from theory to practice.
 It was during the week when the television mini-series ROOTS was broadcast on national television.
 In one particular episode, there was a scene that depicted the whipping of a black slave – Kunte Kinte (played by Levar Burton).
-The next day at school, the majority black population of the school rioted against the handful of white students and teachers.
+The next day at school, the majority black population of our school rioted against the handful of white students and teachers.
 Fights broke out.
-The police were brought in and the white students were escorted home and given a week out of school until things calmed down.
-Not only did I get my butt kicked by several students, but the experience also scared the living crap out of me as I left the school with African-American students screaming, “Roots!
+The police were brought in and the white students were escorted home and given a several days out of school until things calmed down.
+Not only did I get into several fights that day, but I was also deeply troubled as I left the school with many of my classmates screaming, “Roots!
 Roots!
 Roots!” and pumping their fists in the air as a demonstration of black power solidarity.

 In fact, the thing that made my experience most frightening was how much Cone’s writing had contributed to the riot.
 Allow me to explain.
-In our studies, we read two of Cone’s books: “A Theology of Black Liberation” and “Black Theology and Black Power“.
+In our accelerated studies at Martin Luther King Middle School, we read two of Cone’s books: “A Theology of Black Liberation” and “Black Theology and Black Power“.
 Here is a list of some of Cone’s most notable quotes found in those books…

 3) Quotes from James Cone: